qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - Often the spaces in the beginning and end of content are ignored, but this doesn't happen in `<a>`.
   - Any space or line break between two `display: inline-block` elements will be rendered as spacing.
 This doesn't happen in flexbox or grid.
 - `text-align` aligns text and inline things, but doesn't align block elements (e.g. normal divs).
-- By default `width` and `height` doesn't include padding and border. `width: 100%` with `padding: 10px` can still overflow the parent. `box-sizing: content-box` make the width/height include border and padding.
+- By default `width` and `height` doesn't include padding and border. `width: 100%` with `padding: 10px` can still overflow the parent. `box-sizing: border-box` make the width/height include border and padding.
 - [Cumulative Layout Shift](https://web.dev/articles/cls).
 It's recommended to specify `width` and `height` attribute in `<img>` to avoid layout shift due to image loading delay.

 ### Java